qmk/qmk_firmware/keyboards/crkbd/keymaps/bcat/readme.md

 * The alpha keys are a standard QWERTY layout, no funny business there.

-* Tab and Backspace in familiar locations from my row-staggered boards (almost all of which use HHKB-style split backspace).
+* Tab and Backspace are in familiar locations from my row-staggered boards (almost all of which use HHKB-style split backspace).

 * Likewise, the Ctrl key is in the same place as on my row-staggered boards (where I've been remapping Caps Lock as Ctrl since before even using QMK).

-* There are two shift keys, because I do use Right Shift on occasion (even though I'm predominately a Left Shift-er).
+* There are two Shift keys, because I do use Right Shift on occasion (even though I'm predominately a Left Shift-er).

 * Lower and Raise layer-switch keys are below the left and right thumb,